-The project WBS, cost, schedule, project risks, resources, interfaces, the project's defined process, and organizational guidelines are evaluated to establish an appropriate team structure, including team responsibilities, authorities, and interrelationships.
+The WBS, cost, schedule, work risks, resources, interfaces, the defined process for the work, and organizational guidelines are evaluated to establish an appropriate team structure, including team responsibilities, authorities, and interrelationships.

 3. Establish and maintain each team.

 Establishing and maintaining teams encompasses choosing team leaders and team members and establishing team charters for each team.
 It also involves providing resources required to accomplish tasks assigned to the team.